The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 People may be eligible for compensation if:

-- 1) They work or worked for the U.S. government or for a contractor with the U.S. government outside the U.S., and they were injured or experience psychological harm because of their work.
+- They work or worked for the U.S. government or for a contractor with the U.S. government outside the U.S., and they were injured or experienced psychological harm because of their work.

 In some cases, there are deadlines to apply for compensation.